telefab/telefab-website/wordpress/wp-content/plugins/organize-series/readme.txt

 [Click here to see more about the Multiples feature](https://publishpress.com/knowledge-base/overview-multiples/).

-## Series Pro: Extra Tokens
+## Series Pro: Extra Tokens ##

- token is a specific format for indicating where you want series information to appear.
+Tokens allow you to indicate where you want series information to appear.
 Tokens can be added in any of the PublishPress Series templates available on the Series Options screen.
 Extra tokens are available in the Pro version of PublishPress Series.
-This adds new tokens to the “Templates” screen for customizing the various series templates.

 [Click here to see more about the extra tokens](https://publishpress.com/knowledge-base/overview-tokens/).

-= Join PublishPress and get the Pro plugins =
+## Join PublishPress and get the Pro plugins ##

 The Pro versions of the PublishPress plugins are well worth your investment.
 The Pro versions have extra features and faster support.
 [Click here to join PublishPress](https://publishpress.com/pricing/).